CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 The Fujifilm X100V Bluetooth and the Wi-Fi connectivity if you want you to share and export raw images and video from this small and little compact camera to other mobile devices.
 Not just that, if you download the in-house application developed by Fujifilm onto your smartphones, you’ll be able to adjust your camera remotely using your mobile device.

-You may also like: 10 Best Cameras For Skateboarding in 2023
+You may also like: 10 Best Action Cameras Under $100 in 2023: A Complete Guide

 3. Canon PowerShot G5X II